 Georgia’s deepwater ports and inland barge terminals support more than 275,968 jobs throughout the state annually and contribute $10.8 billion in income, $35.4 billion in revenue and some $1.4 billion in state and local taxes to Georgia’s economy.

-To keep the Savannah port growing, future plans call for the deepening of the harbor.
+To keep the Savannah port growing, deepening of the harbor to 47 FMLW (feet mean low water) started in 2016 is well under way.
 But this project is not without impact on the environment.
 Numerous stakeholders have been meeting and guiding the extensive studies on this project since 1999.
 This is the most researched project the Corp of Engineers has ever conducted.

 On the following pages we will take a closer look at each facility and try to get an appreciation for the interesting and important work that goes on each day in the Port of Savannah.